Metro Transit (Minnesota): Arterial bus rapid transit

 The METRO A Line is a bus rapid transit line that operates along Snelling Avenue and Ford Parkway.
-The A Line connects the Metro Blue Line at 46th Street Station to the Rosedale Transit Center with a connection at the METRO Green Line Snelling Avenue station.
+The A Line runs between 46th Street Station to the Rosedale Transit Center, with connections to the METRO Blue Line at 46th Street Station and the METRO Green Line Snelling Avenue station.
 The A Line was the first in a series of planned bus rapid transit lines that replace high ridership local routes.
 Service began on June 11, 2016.

 The METRO B Line serves the Selby-Lake corridor, mostly following the route of the former 21 bus service.
 It runs between West Lake Station, west of Uptown in Minneapolis eastward to downtown Saint Paul.
 The line began operations on June 14, 2025.

 The METRO C Line is a bus rapid transit line that operates along Penn Avenue and Olson Memorial Highway.
 The C Line connects Brooklyn Center, North Minneapolis, and Downtown Minneapolis.
 Service began on June 8, 2019.

 The METRO D Line is a bus rapid transit line that operates along Fremont Avenue and Chicago Avenue.
 It connects Brooklyn Center, North Minneapolis, Downtown Minneapolis, South Minneapolis and Mall of America.
 Service began on December 3, 2022.

-A Metro Transit D Line bus.
+The METRO E Line is a bus rapid transit line that operates along Hennepin Avenue.
+It runs from the University of Minnesota through Downtown Minneapolis, Uptown Minneapolis, Southwest Minneapolis, and Edina to Southdale Center.
+Service began on December 6, 2025.